Andy Karl: 1994–2006: Early roles and Broadway debut

-2007–2015: Further Broadway roles and Law & Order: SVU
+2007–2015: Further Broadway roles, Tony nominations, and Law & Order: SVU

 Karl's next role was in Legally Blonde, where he played Kyle "the UPS guy", Dewey, and Grandmaster Chad at the Golden Gate Theatre in San Francisco, where the musical had its pre-Broadway tryout from January 23 to February 24, 2007.
 He reprised his roles in the Broadway production, which started previews on April 3 and opened on April 29, 2007, at the Palace Theatre.
-He was also an understudy to Emmett and Professor Callahan.
 He left the show on July 20, 2008.

 Karl briefly left Legally Blonde in June 2007 to work on 9 to 5 in its week-long workshop.
-After leaving Legally Blonde, Karl continued working on the musical 9 to 5.
-He played Joe, the love interest of Allison Janney's character, in the pre-Broadway tryout in Los Angeles.
-The show played at the Ahmanson Theatre from September 3 to October 19, 2008.
+After leaving Legally Blonde, Karl continued working on 9 to 5 as Joe at the Ahmanson Theatre in Los Angeles from September 3 to October 19, 2008.
 The show opened on Broadway on April 30, 2009, at the Marquis Theatre, and closed on September 6, 2009.

 Karl took over the role of Fiyero from Kevin Kern in the Broadway production of Wicked on February 2, 2010 and played the role until January 2, 2011.
 He took over the role Tommy Devito in the Broadway production of Jersey Boys on October 11, 2011.

 Karl played Neville Landless in the Broadway revival of The Mystery of Edwin Drood which opened on November 29, 2012, at Studio 54.
 For this performance, he was nominated for the Drama Desk Award for Outstanding Featured Actor in a Musical.

 Karl and Margo Seibert were featured as Rocky Balboa and Adrian in the new Lynn Ahrens and Stephen Flaherty musical Rocky the Musical, which opened on Broadway in February 2014.
 In order to get into shape to play Rocky Balboa, Karl put on 12 pounds of muscle and worked with a trainer to get to a heavyweight fighter's weight.
 Karl received a nomination for the Tony Award for Best Leading Actor in a Musical for this performance.

-Karl played the role of Bruce Granit in the 2015 Broadway revival of On the Twentieth Century alongside Kristin Chenoweth in the role of Lily Garland/Mildred Plotka.
-He received a nomination for the Tony Award for Best Featured Actor in a Musical for his performance.
-In 2015, Karl joined the recurring cast of Law & Order: Special Victims Unit as the unit's new sergeant, Mike Dodds, who is the son of Peter Gallagher's Chief William Dodds.
-The role reunites Karl and Gallagher after working together on On the Twentieth Century.
-He left his role on Law & Order: Special Victims Unit, when his character died.
+Karl played the role of Bruce Granit in the 2015 Broadway revival of On the Twentieth Century He received a nomination for the Tony Award for Best Featured Actor in a Musical for his performance.
+In 2015, Karl appeared in Law & Order: Special Victims Unit in the recurring role of sergeant Mike Dodds, the son of Chief William Dodds.